June 8, 2019, Preparing for Denver and (perhaps) Arkansas:

 Exeter, a small farm town, is located just a few miles from Visalia, and we headed there to visit the… cemetery!
 Yep.
 Lavonne was born in Exeter and lived there and other nearby small towns ’til she was about twelve years old when her family moved to Stockton.
 Her parents were pretty faithful to visit the cemetery, even driving down from Stockton annually to visit family graves.
 Now that her parents are also in the same Exeter Cemetery, Lavonne wanted to visit on this second-to-last day of our trip.

 The lovely farm country near Exeter, up against the foothills of the Sierra Mountains which were barely visible beyond the hills.
-It is very attractive farm country.
+It is very picturesque farm country.

 I parked the coach on one of the cemetery’s narrow roads, and we began a long walk to visit several grave sites.